hemdesai/SAS_MCP/README.md

 - **Session Management**: Tables and outputs are session-scoped for reliability.
 - **Tested with MCP Inspector**: Fully validated for agent-driven workflows.
 - **Demo UI**: Uses Streamlit for the chatbot interface.
-- **LLM/Prompts**: Uses OpenAI GPT-4.1-mini for natural language math (all SAS code is routed through MCP).
+- **LLM/Prompts**: Uses OpenAI GPT-4.1-mini for prompt classification (all SAS code is routed through MCP).

 ---